Xi Jinping calls for "rapidly raising" the armed forces - ExBulletin

 It is a strategic risk that we can neither accept nor ignore,” she added.

-Among other activities, China has built a huge embassy in the Bahamas, just 80 kilometers (50 miles) off the coast of Florida.
+Among other activities, China has built a huge embassy in the Bahamas, just 80 km off the coast of Florida.

 Presence and proximity absolutely matter, and a stable and secure Western Hemisphere is essential to defending the homeland, Richardson said.